Environment - Global Impact

 -By 2050, as many as 1 billion people could be displaced by environmental hazards — primarily sea level rise and natural disasters.

 The good news is our charity partners listed below are working toward a future of sustainability and conservation.
-Their programs include wildlife preservation, responsible resource management, sustainable agriculture, biodiversity research and protection, and more.
+Their programs include responsible resource management, low-carbon development, sustainable agriculture, biodiversity research and protection and more.

 Explore the resources below to see the impact of their work.

 Feeling inspired?
-Be a global champion and help protect the environment by supporting Global Impact charities through your employee giving campaign.
+Be a global champion and help increase communities’ resilience to climate change by supporting Global Impact charities through your employee giving campaign.

 Find a Charity